Chincha Islands War: Aftermath

 Whether the suspicions of a Spanish scheme to recapture its former colonies had any basis in fact is unknown.
 Many in South America saw Spain's meddling in Latin America and its occupation of the Chincha Islands as proof of a long-range Spanish plot to reassert its influence over its previous colonial territories.
 The force sent by Spain, on the other hand, amounted to a mere squadron of ships with negligible capabilities for landing forces, and its intention may have been only to seize the islands for their valuable fertiliser resources as reparations and to regain some of Spain's lost prestige.
 Regardless of the reason behind the conflict, Spain found it impossible to hold its positions.
 With all ports south of Colombia closed to it for coaling and provisioning, the Spanish fleet withdrew from patrolling the South American coastline, vacated the Chincha Islands, and returned to Spain via the Philippines, completing a circumnavigation of the globe to do so.

+Over the following several years, Spain and the republics agreed to peace treaties that formally ended the war: